wol-fi/volfi/README.md

 v = 2\Phi^{-1}\left(\frac{1+c}{2}\right), \qquad w = v^2.
 ```

+For put options, use put-call parity for a transformation into a call.

 ## What Changed In v0.1.7

+This `v0.1.7` release is the wing-speed update: it extends the previous projected-OTM kernel with a precomputed log-`c` wing seed for the true raw OTM-call domain while keeping the projected ITM-to-OTM path.

 - Keeps the precomputed `otm_context` fast path.
 - Adds a wing seed for the true OTM-call region.